Online Speech & Minors: Should There Be Limitations?

-On September 23, 2013, California Governor Jerry Brown signed Senate Bill 568 into law.
-The Erasure law is considered groundbreaking legislation, as it allows minors to require website and mobile application operators to remove content that a minor posted.
-Federal and state laws currently do not impose any sort of obligation to remove content from the Internet, even when it is posted by or involves a minor child.
+On September 23rd, 2013, California Governor Jerry Brown signed Senate Bill 568 into law.
+Known as the ‘Erasure Law,’ California’s groundbreaking legislation enables minors to require website and mobile application operators to remove content posted by them (minors).
+As of 2013, federal and state laws did not impose any sort of obligation to remove content from the Internet, even when posted by or involving a minor.

 The Right to Erasure: What is the Erasure Law?

 Let’s take a look at the Right to Erasure and who it exactly applies to and its requirements.

 The requirement set forth under California’s Erasure law – to remove content posted by minors – applies to two types of web providers: (1) operators of websites, mobile applications, and other Internet Service Providers (ISPs) that provide services and sites directed at minors; and (2) operators of websites, mobile applications, and other Internet Service Providers who have actual knowledge that a minor is using their site and/or service.

 Specifically, California’s Erasure law requires that operators must:

 - Permit minors who are registered users of a website or service to request and remove content or other information “posted” (we will tackle more on this later) by the minor;

 - Provide clear instruction on how the minor may remove or request removal of the content; and

 - Provide notice to the minor of their right to remove information they (the minor) posts.

 As noted above, the Erasure law is somewhat limited because it has several exceptions, and does not require complete removal of content.